 Generally custom order tile is more economical than in-stock tile.
 The in-stock tile has the "7-Eleven factor", a convenience which unfortunately adds extra overhead.
-Made-to-order cement tile runs about $11 to $20 per sq ft, depending on volume and options.
+Direct production cement tile runs about $11 to $20 per sq ft, depending on volume and options.

 Our tile floors or walls are an investment with a very high "WOW!" factor.
 You will live with something you love and everyone who walks into your space will say "wow" ...we guarantee it !

 The traditional size is 8 in.
 (20 cm) square.
-Some patterns are 4, 10, or 12 inches.
+Some patterns are 3, 4, 6, 10, or 12 inches.
 Hex tiles are very popular right now, with the most standard size also measuring 8 inches between opposite flat sides (about 23cm, or just over 9 inches point-to-point).
-We can get bull nose trim, perimeter sanitary skirting and step treads, too.
+We can get bull nose trim, perimeter sanitary skirting and step treads, also.
 Our tile is easily cut on a standard wet-saw with a diamond blade.
 Special shapes are a possibility also, but the expense is usually justifiable only for larger commercial projects (we have profiled a custom-shape project in a blog post).

-Our 8" tiles are approximately 5/8th inch thick (16mm).
+Our standard 8" tiles are approximately 5/8th inch thick (16mm).
 10" and 12" tile may be up to 3/4" thick.
 We can order thinner tiles for walls and ceilings.
 Yes, some people have actually used them on the ceiling !

 If it is in stock tile, we ship right away.
 Stock tile usually ships from Alabama depending on the pattern.
-Average size, custom orders are approximately 8-14 weeks, depending on the collection.
-Custom tile is made to order for you, shipped to Texas or Miami and then trucked to you from there.
+Custom orders require approximately 8-16 weeks, depending on the collection.
+Custom tile is made to order for you, and ship direct from the factory.

 Yes.
 We have many of our tiles on hand and can ship you a sample, see here for ordering samples.
 We can also have custom samples tile made, if your schedule allows (this can take several weeks).